Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Onboard Science Instrument Autonomy for OWLS

-\acrshort{flfm} computes its \acrshortpl{sue} by calculating the median of tracks' fluorescence intensities.
+\ed{\acrshort{fame}} computes its \acrshortpl{sue} by calculating the median of tracks' fluorescence intensities.
 Since a particle must fluoresce to be observed in \acrshort{flfm} data, the median places scientific value on observations with a population of strongly fluorescing particles.

-\acrshort{helm} includes particle size, density, speed, and displacement features in its \acrshort{dd} in order to incorporate particle morphology, particle motility, and observation context information.
-We discuss the efficacy of this definition in differentiating types of observations in Section \ref{sec:results_summarization}. \acrshort{flfm} defines its \acrshort{dd} similarly but also includes the pixel intensities across three image bands to capture the fluorescence profile induced by the binding of different fluorescent tags (or autofluorescence).
+\ed{To quantify diversity,} \acrshort{helm} includes \ed{particle size, speed, and displacement features in its \acrshort{dd} in order to incorporate particle morphology and overall particle movement information into the prioritization}.
+We discuss the efficacy of this definition in differentiating types of observations in \ed{Section \ref{sec:results_dd}}. \ed{\acrshort{fame}} defines its \acrshort{dd} similarly but also includes the pixel intensities across three image bands to capture the fluorescence profile induced by the binding of different fluorescent tags (or autofluorescence).
 Refer to Section \ref{sec:method_preproc_valid} for the calculation of the \acrshort{dqe}.

-To balance utility, diversity, and data quality, a system called \acrfull{jewel} was developed to prioritize \acrshortpl{asdp} from set of processed observations for downlink \citep{doran2021jewel}.
+To balance utility, diversity, and data quality, a system called \acrfull{jewel} was developed to prioritize \acrshortpl{asdp} from \ed{a} set of processed observations for downlink \citep{doran2021jewel}.
 Intuitively, \acrshort{jewel} seeks to select \acrshortpl{asdp} for observations that balance strong evidence of biosignatures and are also diverse compared to previously transmitted observations' \acrshortpl{asdp}.
 If all instruments calculate the aforementioned prioritization metrics, \acrshort{jewel} can generate a single prioritization queue for a multi-instrument platform like \acrshort{owls}.
-The prioritization algorithm is based on the \acrlong{mmr} algorithm \citep{carbonell98mmr}, which iteratively selects observations that maximize the additional science utility after applying a ``discount factor'' based on the most similar observation from those already downlinked.
-It estimates the similarity between observations using the Gaussian similarity between the \acrshortpl{dd} of each candidate observation and the most similar previously downlinked observation.
+The prioritization algorithm is based on the \acrlong{mmr} algorithm \citep{carbonell98mmr}, which iteratively selects observations that maximize the additional science utility after applying a ``discount factor'' based on the most similar observation from those already downlinked. \ed{It estimates the similarity of observations by calculating the Gaussian similarity between} pairs of \acrshortpl{dd} \ed{(described more in Section \ref{sec:results_dd})} of each candidate observation and the most similar previously downlinked observation.
 More formally, from the similarity metric, a \emph{diversity factor} ($\mathrm{df}_{i}$) is computed for the $i^{\mathrm{th}}$ observation as follows:

 where $\mathrm{DD}_{j}$ are the \acrshortpl{dd} for all previously downlinked data products.
 The $\alpha\in\left[0,1\right]$ parameter provides a mechanism to control the degree to which diversity-based discounting is applied as opposed to using the initial \acrshort{sue} values.
 When $\alpha = 0$, the diversity factor is always $1.0$ and no discount is applied (e.g., when observations with the strongest identified biosignatures are desired).
 On the other hand, when $\alpha = 1$, the similarity-based discount factor is fully applied (e.g., when an equal balance of utility and diversity is desired).
 After each iteration of selecting a product for downlink, the marginal SUE values are recalculated according to Equation \ref{eq:sue_marginal} to select the next observation for downlink: